 Further to Station B – Moritzburg Castle, ca. 45 km

 »Three Hazelnuts for Cinderella«

 »Cheeks blackened with soot, but it’s not the chimney sweep.
 A fine little cap adorned with feathers, crossbow across the shoulder, but it’s not the huntsman.
-And thirdly: dressed in a silver-woven gown with train and off she goes to the ball, but it’s not a princess, my dear Esquire.« This is the riddle Cinderella poses to the prince to make him find her.
-But, alas, he cannot solve it immediately and needs to go on a quest for her.
-You will learn the complete story of »Three Hazelnuts for Cinderella« at Moritzburg, one of the locations where the feature film was shot in 1973.
+And thirdly: dressed in a silver-woven gown with train and off she goes to the ball, but it’s not a princess.« Solve the riddle and discover all the details in the cult film »Three Hazelnuts for Cinderella« at Moritzburg Castle – the original location where the feature film was shot.

 Further to Station C - Kriebstein Castle, ca. 67 km

 »How I wish that I had a daughter that had skin white as snow, lips red as blood, and hair black as ebony!« You, too, surely know the tale of »Snow White«, who was driven from the castle by her nasty stepmother.
 Kriebstein Castle, Saxony’s most beautiful knight’s castle served as a picturesque backdrop for the 2009 movie produced by German television, ARD.
 Discover a unique fairytale castle with all its stories!